 4. Go during a concert night

 Throughout the year, Universal hosts concerts at its Music Plaza at Universal Studios Florida.
 Since these concerts are almost always included with admission to the park, and the acts they bring in are usually very well-known, the concerts tend to draw the crowds.
-So, guess what areas of Universal Orlando tends to clear out when there is a “free” concert?
+So, guess what areas of Universal Orlando tend to clear out when there is a “free” concert?
 Yep – The Wizarding World of Harry Potter.

 That’s why it is a great idea to visit our crowd calendar page to learn when concerts are happening at Universal Studios Florida.
 You may just be lucky enough to have your travel plans fall over one of the concert dates.
 And as long as it isn’t your favorite artist who is scheduled to perform, you can plan on beating the crowds by heading to Hogsmeade or Diagon Alley that evening.

 Now that you have completed this page, it would be a good idea to continue on to how to ensure your trip to the Wizarding World is a success!